Liiiiike/Liiiiike.github.io/_pages/about.md

 I have published papers in leading journals and conferences, including IEEE Transactions on Geoscience and Remote Sensing (T-GRS), IEEE Transactions on Automation Science and Engineering (T-ASE), IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (J-STARS), International Journal of Machine Learning and Cybernetics (IJMLC), and ICDM 2025.

 In addition, I also serve as a reviewer for several prestigious conferences and journals.
-If you are interested in my research or have any questions, you can contact me via email: [like@hust.edu.cn](like@hust.edu.cn),
+If you are interested in my research or have any questions, you can contact me via email: [like@hust.edu.cn](like@hust.edu.cn).